 Researchers hit upon the protein when they conducted a high throughput virtual screening of a library of drugs approved by America’s Food and Drugs Authority.
-Out of 1861 compounds in the library, five including HCQ appeared to be possible candidates for the treatment of Zika virus.
+Of 1861 compounds in the library, five, including HCQ appeared to be possible candidates for treating the Zika virus.
 It has also been found that HCQ limits the Zika virus transmission from mother to fetus.

-The study was conducted by researchers at the Indian Institute of Technology, Mandi, Alagappa University in Karaikudi, Tamil Nadu and Washington University at St. Louis.
+The study was conducted by researchers at the Indian Institute of Technology, Mandi, Alagappa University in Karaikudi, Tamil Nadu, and Washington University in St. Louis.

 “Repurposing approved drugs can be an efficient method to identify drug compounds, which may be capable of activating or inhibiting new targets.
 This approach has some advantageous features, including reduced development time and expense and improved safety” he added.

-The team of researchers includes Dr.Rajanish Giri from IIT Mandi, Prof. Indira U. Mysorekar from Washington University and Prof. Sanjeev Kumar Singh from Alagappa University.
-A paper on the work has been recently been published in journal ACS Omega.
+The researchers include Dr.Rajanish Giri from IIT Mandi, Prof. Indira U. Mysorekar from Washington University, and Prof. Sanjeev Kumar Singh from Alagappa University.
+A paper on the work has been recently published in the journal ACS Omega.